DefangLabs/defang-docs/docs/faq.md

 ### "Using Defang provider, but AWS environment variables were detected"
 - This message is displayed when you run `defang compose up` with the `--provider=defang` but AWS environment variables were detected.
 The AWS environment variables will be ignored.

+## Errors

+### "Stack:… is in UPDATE_COMPLETE_CLEANUP_IN_PROGRESS state and cannot be updated"
+- This happens if different version of the Defang CLI are used with the same AWS account.
+Each version one will try to update the CD stack to its version, back and forth.
+Make sure that all users have the same version of the CLI.
+Check the CLI version using `defang version`.